MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-very-small-kmdf--driver.md

 1. Follow the instructions in [Provision a computer for driver deployment and testing (WDK 10)](provision-a-target-computer-wdk-8-1.md).

     > [!TIP]
     > When you follow the steps to provision the target computer automatically using a network cable, take note of the port and key.
 You'll use them later in the debugging step.
-For this example, we recommend using **50000** as the port and **1.2.3.4** as the key.
+In this example, we'll use **50000** as the port and **1.2.3.4** as the key.
+    >
+    > In real driver debugging scenarios, we recommend using a KDNET-generated key.
+For more information about how to use KDNET to generate a random key, see the [Debug Drivers - Step by Step Lab (Sysvad Kernel Mode)](../debugger/debug-universal-drivers--kernel-mode-.md) topic.

 2. On the host computer, open your solution in Visual Studio.
 You can double-click the solution file, KmdfHelloWorld.sln, in your KmdfHelloWorld folder.
 3. In the **Solution Explorer** window, right-click the **KmdfHelloWorld** project, and choose **Properties**.